brittneypostma/devDocs/src/routes/blog/posts/advanced-js.md

   <img src="javascript_engine.png" alt="javascript engine image" width="100%">
 </p>

-> **Nifty Snippet**: 2008 was a pivitol moment for JavaScript when Google created the Chrome V8 Engine.
+> **Nifty Snippet**: 2008 was a pivotal moment for JavaScript when Google created the Chrome V8 Engine.
 The V8 engine is an open source high-performance JavaScript engine, written in C++ and used in the Chrome browser and powers Node JS.
 The performance outmatched any engine that came before it mainly because it combines 2 parts of the engine, the interpreter and the compiler.
 Today, all major engines use this same technique.

 ### The Parser